"Together We Are the Church in Our Gifts"

 Fellowship Forum meets at 10:00 am in Room 339

-The Letter of Paul to the Galatians (Jim Borden)
+-The Letters of Paul to the Thessalonians (Jim Borden)

 Fiser Covenant meets at 10:00 am in the Adult Education Building, Room 1